Darren-greenhand/LLaVA_OpenVLA/README-en.md

 `rlds_data` is the environment for part1, `openvla` is the environment for part2, and `llavaov` is the environment for part3.

+The basic environment configuration is the same as the original library.
+There is no magic change.
+The source code is changed instead of the environment.

 The paths are too difficult to change, so I just used the ones on the server.

 Step 1 (part1): Download and preprocess data, requires VPN